jinek/Consolonia/src/Consolonia.Fonts/readme.md

         }
 ```

-Then set your fontamily and fontsize whereever fonts can be used:
+Then set your font family and fontsize whereever fonts can be used:

 ```xml
 <TextBlock FontFamily="fonts:Consolonia#Standard" FontSize="8">...</TextBlock>